If you are looking for a quick web fix to your golfing problems then you are not going to get it here!

 The John Cook approach is based on the individual not one method catching all.

 "I like to take time to assess the pupil, making sure that my advice will improve the player's game.
 Once I have made the technique improvements we work on those changes and only those changes.
-I have found that giving a golfer, whatever their standard, too much information can have a negative rather negative affect."
+I have found that giving a golfer, whatever their standard, too much information can have a negative rather than positive affect."

 There is no doubt that John Cook is one of the world's leading teachers of the short game.